Multi-Fidelity Active Learning with GFlowNets: Experimental Details

-We implement the oracles using \texttt{RDKit} 2023.03~\citep{rdkit} and the semi-empirical quantum chemistry package \texttt{xTB}.
-We use \texttt{GFN2-xTB}~\citep{bannwarth2019gfn2} method for the single point calculation of ionization potential and electron affinity with empirical correction terms.
-In the cheapest oracle, we consider one conformer obtained by \texttt{RDKit} with its geometry optimised via force-field (\texttt{MMFF94}\citep{halgren1996merck}), this geometry is used to calculate (vertical) IP/EA.
-In the second fidelity, we consider two conformers obtained by \texttt{RDKit}, and take the lowest energy conformer after optimisation by \texttt{MMFF94}, and further optimise it via \texttt{GFN2-xTB} to obtain the ground state geometry; this remains a vertical IP/EA calculation.
-In the highest fidelity oracle, we consider four conformers obtained by \texttt{RDKit}, and take the lowest energy conformer after optimisation by \texttt{MMFF94}, and further optimise it via \texttt{GFN2-xTB}; the corresponding ion is then optimised by \texttt{GFN2-xTB}, and the adiabatic energy difference is obtained via total electronic energy.
+In $f_1$, we consider one conformer obtained by RDKit with its geometry optimised via the force-field MMFF94 \citep{halgren1996merck}.
+This geometry is used to calculate (vertical) IP/EA.
+In $f_2$, we consider two conformers obtained by RDKit, and take the lowest energy conformer after optimisation by MMFF94, and further optimise it via GFN2-xTB to obtain the ground state geometry; this remains a vertical IP/EA calculation.
+In $f_M$, we consider four conformers obtained by RDKit, and take the lowest energy conformer after optimisation by MMFF94, and further optimise it via GFN2-xTB; the corresponding ion is then optimised by GFN2-xTB, and the adiabatic energy difference is obtained via total electronic energy.
 The fidelities are based on the fact that vertical IP/EA approximates that of adiabatic ones (to varying degrees, depending on the molecule).
-On a test dataset of 1400 molecules of length<64, the explained variance of the oracles is 0.1359, 0.279, 1 and 0.79, 0.86, 1 for the EA and IP tasks respectively.
-Further details about the hyperparameters are provided in \cref{tab:dklhp_mols}.
+On a uniform test set of 1400 molecules, the explained variance of $f_1$ and $f_2$ (with respect to $f_M$) is $0.1359, 0.279$ and $0.79, 0.86$ for the EA and IP tasks respectively.

-We note that this is proof-of-concept and hence we do not conduct a full search of conformers, and nor do we use Density Functional Theory calculations, but the highest fidelity oracle has a good correlation with experiments~\citep{neugebauer2020benchmark}.
+The surrogate model is a deep kernel with the hyperparameters are provided in \cref{tab:dklhp_mols}.
+The active learning acquisition batch size $B$ is $128$.
 In the environment for GFN, we consider a set of SELFIES vocabularies containing aliphatic and aromatic carbon, boron, nitrogen, oxygen, fluorine, sulfur, phosphorous, chlorine, and bromine, subject to standard valency rules.

+We note that this is proof-of-concept and hence neither do we conduct a full search of conformers, nor do we perform Density Functional Theory calculations.
+Nonetheless, we observe that the highest fidelity oracle has a good correlation with experiments~\citep{neugebauer2020benchmark}.
 We do not consider synthesisability in this study and we note it may negatively impact GFN as unphysical molecules could produce false results for the semi-empirical oracle.